Duquesne University, Pittsburgh, PA (elementary education)

 Thank you for responding to my profile on Wyzant.

 I have a passion for teaching.
 Sometimes I think I'm more excited than a student when they make progress.
 I taught reading for 30+ years in public schools, and have experience with students in grades K-6.
 I keep current by attending the annual KSRA (Keystone State Reading Association) conference, and by going to Butler Lawrence Mercer Reading Council meetings.
 I also watch professional webinars, and read professional books and journals.
-I recently became a certified Orton-Gillingham instructor.
+I am a certified Orton-Gillingham instructor.

 One of the most important factors to a student's success is motivating him, so I want to know about a student's interests inside and outside of school.
 I also feel that working with the classroom teacher helps the student succeed.
 My goal is not only helping a student get through the school year, but to make him become independent and responsible for his own learning.
 Thank you for responding to my profile on Wyzant.